artmetla/DejaView/include/README.md

   library can only be statically linked) but we guarantee source-level compatibility and ABI of the UNIX socket and shared memory buffers.

-**include/perfetto/public:**
+**include/dejaview/public:**
-This contains headers that can be used when dynamic linking with the perfetto shared library.
+This contains headers that can be used when dynamic linking with the dejaview shared library.

 These headers are not supposed to be exposed as part of the shared library ABI.

-All symbols, macros and types here start with the `perfetto_`, `PERFETTO_` or `Perfetto` prefix.
-These prefixes are reserved and should not be used elsewhere when linking with the perfetto shared library.
+All symbols, macros and types here start with the `dejaview_`, `DEJAVIEW_` or `DejaView` prefix.
+These prefixes are reserved and should not be used elsewhere when linking with the dejaview shared library.

-**include/perfetto/public/abi:**
+**include/dejaview/public/abi:**
 Subset of headers that are part of the shared library ABI (**not stable yet**).
 These headers are supposed to be hermetic (i.e. they should not include anything outside the abi directory).

 Usage example
 -------------
-1. Call `perfetto::Tracing::Initialize(...)` once, when starting the app.
+1. Call `dejaview::Tracing::Initialize(...)` once, when starting the app.
   While doing so the app can chose the tracing model:
   - Fully in-process: the service runs in a thread within the same process.
   - System: connects to the traced system daemon via a UNIX socket.
 This allows